-The TAIC is constructed upon Crown Reserve No. 47731, a reserve for General Community Use for the purpose of an Experimental Farm, gazetted on 24 April 1912.
+The TAIC is constructed upon Crown Reserve No. 47731, a reserve for the purpose of an Experimental Farm, gazetted on 24 April 1912.
 In accordance with the Crown Land Management Act 2016, Temora Shire Council has been appointed the Crown Land Manager and is required by this legislation to adopt a plan of management, using the framework for community land under the Local Government Act 1993.

-The purpose of this Plan of Management is to meet the statutory requirements of the Crown Land Management Act 2016 that protects the current and future use of the Crown Reserve to ensure it continues to be used and developed consistent with its original reservation purpose of General Community Use - Experimental Farm and to develop a framework for the future management, use and development in consultation with the community.
+The purpose of this Plan of Management is to meet the statutory requirements of the Crown Land Management Act 2016 that protects the current and future use of the Crown Reserve to ensure it continues to be used and developed consistent with its original reservation purpose of Experimental Farm and to develop a framework for the future management, use and development in consultation with the community.